bountyHntr/uniswapv3_calldata_compression/README.md

-# uniswapv3_calldata_compression
+# Uniswapv3 trade calldata compression

-Trade calldata compression for UniswapV3.
+Smart contract that compresses transaction inputs to save gas in L2 solutions (such as Optimism and Arbitrum).